 For every font embedded in a conforming file and used for rendering, the glyph width information in the font dictionary and in the embedded font program shall be consistent.
-For ISO 19005, consistent is defined to be a difference of no more than 1/1000 unit.
+For this International Standard, consistent is defined to be a difference of no more than 1/1000 unit.

-NOTE This requirement is necessary to ensure predictable font rendering, regardless of whether a given reader uses the metrics in the font dictionary or those in the font program.
+This requirement is necessary to ensure predictable font rendering, regardless of whether a given NOTE reader uses the metrics in the font dictionary or those in the font program.